SkillDevloper/Simple-Quiz-PDF-Generator/README.md

-Here’s a **complete and clean README.md** draft you can use on your GitHub repo for your project.

----

 # 📄 Quiz PDF Generator (Objective & Subjective)

 A **modern, responsive** web-based tool to generate **PDFs from quiz questions** with support for both **Objective (MCQ)** and **Subjective** formats.
 This tool also includes a **preview panel**, **dark mode**, and a **professional PDF export** with watermark and layout preservation.